 IR35 deemed salary calculations follow the tax year, being 6th April to 5th April, rather than your company year.
-If subject to IR35 many contractors are changing their company year end to be in line with the tax year end it’s easier to keep track.
+If subject to IR35 legislation, many contractors are changing their company year-end to be in line with the tax year-end making it easier to keep track.

 So I am financially better off trading through a Limited company rather than through an Umbrella?

 Absolutely!
-But also there are still numerous benefits to being Limited if you’re inside IR35.
+But also there are still numerous benefits to being Limited if you’re inside IR35 regulations.

 Let’s consider a few more benefits:

 More flexibility than an Umbrella